domandlj/domandlj/README.md

 ### ;););)
+I like computers, functional programming, formal verification and PL theory.
 ![Alt Text](/computer.gif)

-I love computers, and for some mind philosophers i'm also a computer.

 <!--
 **domandlj/domandlj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.